PaddlePaddle/docs/doc/fluid/flags/memory_en.rst

 **************************************
 (since 1.2)

 Use to choose allocator strategy of PaddlePaddle.
-The allocator strategy is under development, and the non-legacy allocator is not stable yet.
+The allocator strategy is under development, and the non-naive_best_fit allocator is not stable yet.

 Values accepted
 ---------------
-String, enum in ['legacy', 'naive_best_fit'].
-The default value is 'legacy'.
+String, enum in ['naive_best_fit', 'auto_growth'].
+The default value is 'naive_best_fit'.

 Example
 --------
-FLAGS_allocator_strategy=legacy would use the legacy allocator.
+FLAGS_allocator_strategy=naive_best_fit would use the pre-allocated best fit allocator.

-FLAGS_allocator_strategy=naive_best_fit would use the new-designed allocator.
+FLAGS_allocator_strategy=auto_growth would use the auto growth allocator.